Our family of four travels to Universal in Orlando often. Having experienced every ride, here's our ranking.

 2. Hagrid's Magical Creature Motorbike Adventure

-Let's just say that the above photograph really doesn't do Hagrid's Magical Creature Motorbike Adventure justice.
+Let's just say that the photograph below really doesn't do Hagrid's Magical Creature Motorbike Adventure justice.
 It's among the best-themed outdoor roller coasters I've ever ridden.

 Not only is Hagrid's fast, but it has a compelling story.
 It's a very exciting ride that is a phenomenal transition for kids between those kids' roller coasters and the bigger, badder coasters.